finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

 [EXPERIMENTAL] GetValuationPointData: Get Valuation Point Data for a Fund.

-Retrieves the Valuation Point data for a date or specified Diary Entry Id.
-The endpoint will internally extract all 'Assets' and 'Liabilities' from the related ABOR's Trial balance to produce a GAV.
-Start date will be assumed from the last 'official' DiaryEntry and EndDate will be as provided.
+Retrieves the Valuation Point data between given dates or Valuation Point codes.
+The endpoint will internally extract all 'Assets' and 'Liabilities' from the Fund's Trial balance to produce a GAV.
+Start date will be assumed from the last 'official' ValuationPoint and EndDate will be as provided.

 ### Example